The Life of a Digital Nomad

 14. Go to bed 30 minutes earlier than usual

-Sleep is a powerful restorative – so make you’re getting an adequate amount of it.
+Sleep is a powerful restorative – so make sure you’re getting an adequate amount of it.

 15. Stop weighing yourself